 (left/centre) S. Giovanni Battista; (right) S. Ubaldo

 The construction of S. Giovanni Battista started in 1543.
 Duke Guidobaldo II wanted the new church to become the funerary chapel of the della Rovere, similar to Tempio Malatestiano at Rimini and the design of the fašade recalls that of the latter.
 Bartolomeo Genga, the architect of the della Rovere, included in it a window which is typical of Italian Renaissance and which is called Serliana after it was described in a treatise by Sebastiano Serlio.
 Eventually S. Giovanni Battista never became the funerary chapel of the della Rovere.

-St. Ubaldo is the patron saint of Gubbio, one of the most important towns of the Duchy, and Francesco Maria II, son of Guidobaldo, dedicated a church to this saint as an ex-voto for the birth of Federico Ubaldo, his first child on May 16, 1605, the feast of St. Ubaldo.
-The building houses the tombs of Guidobaldo II and Vittoria Farnese his second wife.
+St. Ubald is the patron saint of Gubbio, one of the most important towns of the Duchy, and Francesco Maria II, son of Guidobaldo, dedicated a church to this saint as an ex-voto for the birth of Federico Ubaldo, his first child on May 16, 1605, the feast of St. Ubald.
+The building houses the tombs of Guidobaldo II and Vittoria Farnese, his second wife.

 XVIIth century fountain: (left) coat of arms of Pope Innocent XI; (right) coat of arms of Cardinal Carlo Barberini

 Duke Federico Ubaldo died in 1623 and his father in 1631 without leaving male heirs.
 The Duchy of Urbino passed to the direct administration of the Papal State.
 Without the della Rovere court the economy of Pesaro declined.